perfectdarkmode1/davidvargasxyz.github.io/content/linux/Local File Systems and Swap.md

-### Local File Systems and Swap {.style3}
+### Local File Systems and Swap

-\

-\

-#### This chapter describes the following major topics:

-\
+## Topics

-Understand file systems and their benefits, categories, and types
+- File system benefits, categories, and types

-\

-Review file system types: Ext3/Ext4, XFS, VFAT, and ISO9660
+- Ext3/Ext4, XFS, VFAT, and ISO9660

-\

-Know file system administration commandset
+- File system administration commandset

-\

-Mount and unmount file systems manually and persistently
+- Mount and unmount file systems manually and persistently

-\

-Determine and use UUID
+- Determine and use UUID

 \